nelson-group/SpaceWalk-backend/README.md

-# TNG Backend
+# SpaceWalk - Backend

-# TNG Preprocessing
-A CLI can be used to preprocess the data and get the proper data and format for the backend.
+This CLI can be used to preprocess the data and get the proper data and format for the backend.
 This process downloads the data, preprocesses the data, saves the needed particle properties and generates the corresponding octree.

 ## Preliminary

-Dowload this repo
+Download this repo
-Pyhton >= 3.10
+Python >= 3.10

 ## Setup